fireactjs/saas/docs/_docs/01-installation.md

 - [Stripe](https://stripe.com/)
 - [Mailgun](https://www.mailgun.com/)

-Fireact is designed to be hosted on Firebase Hosting.
-It uses Firebase Authenication for the sign-on feature and it stores the data in Firestore.
-It also contains Firebase Cloud Functions to execute server side logic.
+Fireact is designed to be hosted with Firebase Hosting.
+It uses Firebase Authenication for the sign-on feature and it stores the data in the Firestore database.
+It also requires Firebase Cloud Functions to execute server side logic.

 Stripe is integrated in Fireact to manage the subscriptions and payments.

 Mailgun is integrated to deliver emails that is not available in the Firebase Authentication feature, such as invitation emails from a user to other users.

-## Setup for React
+## Setup React Web Application

 ### 1. Setup Firebase

-Since the solution uses Firebase for authentication, hosting and data storage.
+Because the solution uses Firebase for authentication, hosting and data storage.
 You will need to create a Firebase project if you don't have a project already.

 You will also need to create a hosting in the Firebase project to host your Fireact application.